 Got Content Distribution Model?

-Louis CK is a great comedian.
+Louis C.K. is a great comedian.
 But his latest news story is no laughing matter.
-He’s decided to forgo traditional distribution methods through an HBO or Comedy Central and is selling access to his latest one-hour special directly to the consumer.
-After his own costs, he’s already noted he hasn’t made as much as he might previously.
-But as fans catch on to this much better deal for them ($5 gets you his content), it’ll be interesting to see how his next special performs…financially.
+He’s decided to forgo traditional distribution methods through a network such as HBO or Comedy Central and is selling access to his latest one-hour special directly to the consumer.
+After his own costs, he’s already noted he hasn’t made as much as he might have previously.
+But as fans catch on to this much better deal for them ($5 gets you his content), it’ll be interesting to see how his next special performs … financially.

 Brands should take note that in addition to considering themselves publishers, they can also consider new, unconventional approaches to content distribution as well.
 As we’ve seen in the earlier story, the only question is WHERE do your consumers want this content?